-Figure 3: Operational efficiency of US bus agencies
+Figure 3: Operational efficiency of US bus agencies 15

-Further, although Transit Authorities are not currently planning to expand the transit system network beyond the Silver Line extension, there are still significant capital costs.
-With a lack of major funded expansion projects on the horizon, capital costs are made up almost entirely by Stateof-Good-Repair (SoGR) capital costs.
+Further, although the region is not currently planning to expand the transit system network beyond the Silver Line extension, there are still significant capital costs for TAs.
+With a lack of major funded expansion projects on the horizon, capital costs are made up almost entirely by State-of-Good-Repair (SoGR) capital costs.
 These costs include regular vehicle replacement cycles of ~12-25 years for buses, light rail, and commuter rail vehicles.
 DART's extensive light-rail system also drives significant facility SoGR capital expenses for guideway, stations, signals, and other equipment, which will require increasing amounts of investment to maintain as they age based on trends observed from older peer transit networks (e.g., CTA, NYCT).